What is myotonic dystrophy?

 What is the age of onset?

-50 per cent of those with the disorder show visible signs by about 20 years of age, but a significant number do not develop clear-cut symptoms until after age 50.
+About half of those with the disorder show visible signs by about twenty years of age, but a significant number do not develop clear-cut symptoms until after age fifty.
 However, when myotonic dystrophy is suspected (because it is present in other members of the family) careful examination may reveal typical abnormalities before obvious symptoms appear.
-There is also a less common form of myotonic dystrophy with onset in infancy.
+There are also less common forms of myotonic dystrophy with onset in infancy or childhood.

 How is myotonic dystrophy diagnosed?

-A physical examination will usually reveal the typical pattern of muscle weakness and wasting and the presence of myotonia.
-Special laboratory tests, which may include a muscle biopsy, confirm the diagnosis.
+A physical examination will usually reveal the typical pattern of muscle weakness and wasting and the presence of muscle stiffness (myotonia).
 In addition, early in the disease process, weakness and wasting of facial, jaw, and neck muscles, and frontal balding of men often give the face a characteristic look.
+However, as many doctors are unfamiliar with myotonic dystrophy, getting the correct diagnosis can take some time.
 Complicating the immediate recognition of myotonic dystrophy is the fact that patients frequently first seek medical attention for one of the conditions accompanying muscle involvement.
-Eye problems, especially, are what may bring a patient to the doctor’s office.
+In particular eye problems are what may bring a patient to the doctor’s office.

 What causes myotonic dystrophy?

 A molecule called ‘RNA’ is key to causing myotonic dystrophy.
 RNA is the carbon copy of DNA that carries genetic messages from the centre of the cell (the nucleus) to the rest of the cell in order to build proteins.